ctboughter/AIMS/docs/source/index.rst

 - **Build off the AIMS analysis with your own custom features** by taking advantage of the :doc:`AIMS_notebooks`.

 AIMS is a python package distributed in both a notebook and GUI format.
-Those wishing to use the GUI, particularly those relatively new to programming, can follow the installation instructions below.
+Those wishing to use the GUI, particularly those relatively new to programming, can follow the installation instructions.
 Example data is provided in AIMS/app/ab_testData and AIMS/app/mhc_testData, and an example of an application of AIMS can be seen in this peer-reviewed article: https://elifesciences.org/articles/61393

 .. note::
    When publishing analysis from this software, please cite: